Rapptz/discord.py/docs/api.rst

     .. describe:: iter(diff)

-        Return an iterator over (attribute, value) tuple of this diff.
+        Returns an iterator over (attribute, value) tuple of this diff.

     .. attribute:: name